Russian war effort runs into diplomatic, military hurdles

 The Ukrainian claims could not be independently verified, but Western officials also painted a somber picture for Russia.

+Refugees were returning not just because of optimism that the war might ebb.

-“Living somewhere just like that, not working, paying for housing, eating ... they are forced to return for financial reasons,” she said in remarks carried by the RBK-Ukraine news agency.
+“Living somewhere just like that, not working, paying for housing, eating ... they are forced to return for financial reasons,” Malyar said in remarks carried by the RBK-Ukraine news agency.

-In the southern Donbas, the Azov Sea port of Mariupol is now largely under Russian control, except for several hundred Ukrainian troops who have refused to surrender and remain holed up in the Azovstal steel factory.

-Many of their wives called on the global community to secure the release of “the entire garrison” during an online news conference.
-The women said the troops suffered severe food, water and medicine shortages.

-Turkey’s presidential spokesman, Ibrahim Kalin, said his country had offered to evacuate wounded Ukrainian soldiers and civilians by ship from Azovstal, according to official state broadcaster TRT.

-The invasion of Ukraine has other countries along Russia’s flank worried they could be next.
-Finland shares both a 1,340-kilometer (830-mile) land border and the Gulf of Finland with Russia.
-Putin told Finnish President Sauli Niinisto in a Saturday phone call that joining NATO would be an “error.”
+Countries neighboring Russia and Ukraine worry they could be next after Russia invaded Ukraine.

-In Sweden, after the ruling Social Democratic Party on Sunday backed plans to join NATO, the plan was to be discussed Monday in parliament, with an announcement by the Cabinet to follow.
+Sweden's parliament on Monday was to discuss joining NATO after the ruling Social Democratic Party endorsed a plan to do so.
+An announcement by the Cabinet was expected to follow.

-However, NATO operates by consensus, and the Nordic nations’ potential bids were thrown into question over concerns from Turkey.
-Turkish Foreign Minister Mevlut Cavusoglu said he had discussed Turkey’s concerns at the NATO meeting, especially Sweden and Finland’s alleged support for Kurdish rebel groups and their restrictions on weapons sales to Turkey.

-But during a Sunday visit to Sweden, U.S. Senate Republican leader Mitch McConnell said Finland and Sweden would be “important additions” to NATO and that the U.S. should swiftly ratify their membership.
-McConnell is leading a delegation of GOP senators to the region.
-They made a surprise visit to Kyiv on Saturday in a show of support.
+During a visit to Sweden, U.S. Senate Republican leader Mitch McConnell said Sunday that Finland and Sweden would be “important additions” to NATO and that the U.S. should swiftly ratify their membership.
+A delegation of GOP senators led by McConnell made a surprise visit to Kyiv on Saturday.

+NATO operates by consensus, however, and Turkey has cast doubts over adding Finland and Sweden as members.

-Ukraine also celebrated a morale-boosting victory on Saturday night in the Eurovision Song Contest.
-The folk-rap ensemble Kalush Orchestra won the glitzy pan-European competition with its song “Stefania,” which has become an anthem among Ukrainians during the war.
+Ukraine celebrated a morale-boosting victory on Saturday night in the Eurovision Song Contest.
+The folk-rap ensemble Kalush Orchestra won the glitzy pan-European competition with its song “Stefania,” which has become a Ukrainian wartime anthem.

 Zelenskyy vowed his nation would claim the customary winner’s honor of hosting the next annual competition.